1989 Tasmanian state election

 The 1989 Tasmanian state election was held on 13 May 1989 in the Australian state of Tasmania to elect 35 members of the Tasmanian House of Assembly.
 The election used the Hare-Clark proportional representation system — seven members were elected from each of five electorates.
 The quota required for election was 12.5% in each division.

 The incumbent Liberal government headed by Robin Gray hoped to secure a third term in office.
 The Labor Party was headed by Michael Field.
-The Green independents were headed by Bob Brown.
+The independents, who each ran under the name "The Independents" and were commonly referred to as "Green independents", were informally headed by Bob Brown.
 The Australian Democrats contested all electorates except Braddon.
-Green candidates were run in all electorates where they previously only fielded candidates in the south.
+Green independent candidates were run in all electorates where they previously only fielded candidates in the south.

 Prior to the election the Liberals held 19 of the 35 seats in parliament.
 The Labor Party held 14 and there were two Green independents.

-To date, this is the last election that a Premier, in Gray, had fought a second consecutive election.
+This was the last election that a Premier, in Gray, had fought a second consecutive election until 2025.